-SPOILER ALERT: throwing a central air-conditioning system at the problem won't fix the issue, and I'll explain why.
+SPOILER ALERT: throwing a central air-conditioning system or even portable air conditioners at the problem won't fix the issue of overheating in your home, and I'll explain why.

 Exterior shading will make a big difference, but when the outdoor air temperature is stupidly high, you'll still feel sweltering indoors.
 Opening the window and running the fans is just blowing hot air around your home.
 "That's why I'm biting the bullet and investing in central air for my home, silly!"
 I hear you mutter.
 30-second technical time-out here: all cooling equipment - including air conditioning systems and units, refrigerators, freezers, grocery store display - are all designed to remove a certain amount of heat, at a given ambient temperature.
 Effectively, they take air in and cool it down a given amount.
 When it's 27°C outside, they might be spitting out air at 17°C and therefore are able to keep your home a pleasant 23°C. HOWEVER, if it's 33°C outside, the air coming out of the aircon might be 25°C. I won't go into the math (it's more than just simple averaging), but your home might be 30°C inside.
 You might think that "the AC is on the fritz", but it's still doing its job.
 You spent $20-30k on air conditioning and are sweating indoors.
 Who's silly now?